GAJimmyMoy/sellyourstuff/README.md

 <br>
 _ **Sell your stuff**
     -The website allows users to see items posted by other users.
-    -User can post their item with a picture, description and price which are then visible to other users.
+    -A registered user can post their item with a picture, description and price which are then visible to other users to see.
     ._
 <br>